mwaugh0328/Feenstra-Eaton-and-Kortum/README.md

 Key finding: Feenstra's method estimates the elasticity of substitution across goods.
 NOT THE ELASTICITY OF TRADE.
 This has the implication that IF the data generating process is of the EK model, then Feenstra's method is not estimating a welfare relevant parameter.

 Stucture of code: "run_feenstra.m" is the driver file.
 It first calls "stata_to_tau_to_trade.m" and "gravity_run.do" to estimate the structural paramters from bilateral trade flows.
 The file "gen_feenstra_data_estimate.m" then simmulates micro level data from the EK(2002) model and then applies Feenstra's method to the data.

+NOTE: in "gravity_run.do" you need to change the directory name.